Keto Eggplant Parmesan

 how to make eggplant parmesan

-• To make ahead: Prepare everything as instructed, then cover the baking dish completely in aluminum foil.
-Either refrigerate it for 3 days in advance or freeze it for up to 2 months in advance.
-When ready to cook, bring the baking dish to room temperature and bake it for 30-35 minutes.
-Do not bake from frozen.
+• Make-ahead.
+Prepare the parm as instructed, then cover the baking dish in foil and store in the fridge for 3 days or in the freezer for 2 months.
+When ready to cook, bring it to room temperature and bake it for 30-35 minutes.
+If frozen, let it thaw overnight before baking.

 low carb eggplant parmesan